2050-Materials/aecdata/README.md

 - `filter_dataframe_based_on_field(self, field, filters=None, include_estimated_values=False, remove_outliers=True, method='IQR', sqrt_tranf=True)`: Filters the DataFrame based on specified criteria, including the treatment of estimated values and outliers.

 #### Plotting and Visualization

-- `plot_histogram(self, df, field)`: Generates a histogram for the specified field, visualizing the distribution of values.
+- `get_product_contributions(products_info, 'material_facts.manufacturing')`: Takes a dictionary with product ids as keys and values a dictionary with unit and amount and for an LCA field calculates the percentage contribution of carbon emissions.
-- `get_field_distribution(self, field, filters=None, include_estimated_values=False, remove_outliers=True, method='IQR', sqrt_tranf=True)`: Filters the DataFrame and plots the distribution of the specified field, offering insights into the data's structure.
+- `get_field_distribution(self, field, filters=None, include_estimated_values=False, remove_outliers=True, method='IQR', sqrt_tranf=True)`: Filters the DataFrame and returns the distribution of the specified field, offering insights into the data's structure.
-- `plot_distribution_boxplot(self, df, field, group_by_field)`: Creates a boxplot for the specified field, grouped by another field, highlighting the variance and distribution within the data.
 - `get_field_distribution_boxplot(self, field, group_by_field, filters=None, include_estimated_values=False, remove_outliers=True, method='IQR', sqrt_tranf=True)`: Filters the DataFrame and generates a boxplot for the specified field, providing a visual representation of statistical distributions.

 ## Usage Example